SPNHC 2026 Draft Program

 Co-organisers: Jeremiah Trimble; Emily Braker

-Collections growth through new specimen acquisition is a fundamental activity for collections to support natural history research.
+Collections growth through new specimen acquisition is a fundamental activity that supports natural history research.
 Natural history collections rely on skilled preparators to create the specimens that document our natural world.
-Vertebrate preparation can be challenging because of the incredible diversity that vertebrates exhibit.
-This symposium brings together both novice and expert vertebrate preparators to disseminate knowledge accumulated by preparators from around the world.
+Vertebrate preparation can be challenging due to the incredible diversity of vertebrates.
+Vertebrates range in size from huge whales to tiny frogs, and taxa-specific norms guide individual preparations.
+Because of these and other considerations, preparators need to be versed in various

 Session lead: Rebecca Ploeger (SUNY Buffalo State University)